 Pop-Up Magazine: Conversational Marketing for Live Magazine Format

-Introducing his third “issue” of to a sold-out audience at the Herbst Theatre in San Francisco on Friday night, Doug McGray described the event as “an unrehearsed work-in-progress” — a table-of-contents-full of personal stories, magazine essays, radio features and mini photography exhibits, all performed live.
+Introducing his third “issue” of Pop-Up Magazine to a sold-out audience at the Herbst Theatre in San Francisco on Friday night, Doug McGray described the event as “an unrehearsed work-in-progress” — a table-of-contents full of personal stories, magazine essays, radio features and mini photography exhibits, all performed live.
 The evening’s event isn’t captured on video or assembled and printed on paper like a regular magazine.
 It’s a rough-draft magazine that never intends to become its own finished product.

 When it was announced that the had taped a few gift certificates behind seats in the theater, the woman behind me said “Wow!”
 When’s the last time you heard someone react that way to a print ad in magazine made of paper?